ashikali/Agent-Popup-Using-PHP/README.md

    after the call by client secript using http get.
 For example http://<ami proxy IP>/register_popup.php?port=9090&channel=SIP/10001"

 ## amiproxy_service
-   This is a init.d daemon script for ami_prox.php
+   This is an init.d daemon script for ami_proxy.php

 ## tables.sql
    mysql script to crate table.